ohtanim/dcs270/README.md

 git clone https://github.com/qiskit-community/qrmi.git
 ```

+> [!NOTE]
+> Not yet tried, but it worth to try.
+If we can use this newer version of GCC, we can install Qiskit by using `pip install`, instead of `conda install`.
+> `module load gcc/15.1.0`

 ## 2. Building and Installing SPANK plugin & QRMI

 ### Setting environment variables for Rust tools